All of us carry demons inside.

 Thankfully, there is a way to explore the Shadow and prevent it from devouring our existence, and that is called Shadow Work.

-Shadow work is the attempt to uncover everything that we have hidden and every part of us that has been disowned and rejected within our Shadow Selves.
+Shadow Work is the attempt to uncover everything that we have hidden and every part of us that has been disowned and rejected within our Shadow Selves.
 Why?
-Because without revealing to ourselves what we have hidden, we remain burdened with problems such as anger, guilt, shame, disgust, and grief.
+Because without exploring what is hidden within, we remain burdened with problems such as anger, guilt, shame, disgust, and grief.

-All throughout the history of mankind Shadow Work has played a powerful yet mysterious and occult role in helping us discover what is causing us mental illness, physical dis-ease and even insanity resulting in crimes of all kinds.
+All throughout the history of humanity, Shadow Work has played a powerful yet mysterious role in helping us discover what is at the root of our individual and collective mental illness, physical dis-ease, and even insanity resulting in crimes of all kinds.

 Traditionally, Shadow Work fell in the realm of the Shamans, or medicine people, as well as the priests and priestesses of the archaic periods of history.
-These days, Shadow Work falls more commonly in the realms of psychotherapy, with psychologists, psychiatrists, spiritual guides, and therapists.
+These days, Shadow Work falls more commonly in the realms of psychotherapy, with psychologists, psychiatrists, spiritual guides, and therapists showing the way.

 “But I’m a good person!
 I don’t have a ‘shadow’ side,” you might be thinking.
 Well, the reality is that yes, you might be a good person.
 In fact, you might be the most generous, loving, and selfless person in the entire world.
 You might feed the hungry, save puppies, and donate half of your salary to the poor.
 But that doesn’t exclude you from having a Shadow.
 There are no exceptions here.
 The nature of being human is to possess both a light and a dark side, and we need to embrace that.

 Sometimes, when people hear that they have a Shadow side (or when it is pointed out), there is a lot of denial.
 We have been taught to perceive ourselves in a very two-dimensional and limited way.
 We have been taught that only criminals, murderers, and thieves have a Shadow side.
 This black and white thinking is one of the major causes of our suffering.